Capture Attribute Node

 The result of the evaluated field, stored on the geometry.

 Here, a noise texture is evaluated in along the path of the curve in one dimension and rendered with a shader.
 The capture node is required because the output of the Curve to Mesh Node does not have a «curve parameter», since it is a mesh and not a curve.
-So, the Curve Parameter Node must be evaluated while the geometry is still a curve.
+So, the Spline Parameter Node must be evaluated while the geometry is still a curve.

 Internally, after the noise texture is evaluated on the curve, it is automatically copied to the mesh result of the Curve to Mesh node.
 This means that anywhere Attribute output of this node can be connected along the same stream of geometry nodes, the internal attribute will be available.